Treynor loses heartbreaker 56-53 against Van Meter

-The Bulldog boys basketball team punched its ticket to the state tournament win the come-from-behind win.
+The Bulldog boys basketball team punched its ticket to the state tournament with the come-from-behind win.

 Late in the fourth quarter, Treynor trailed by two with the basketball and a chance to tie or take the lead.
 But after a missed second free throw, the Cardinals fouled junior guard Chris Schreck with the Bulldogs clinging to a one-point lead.